XCTEQ/XCFit/README.md

 * **Swift 3.1**

-You can get latest tag will  work with Swift 3.1 then `Cartfile` can have following
+You can get latest tag which will work with Swift 3.1 - then the `Cartfile` needs have following

              github "Shashikant86/XCFit" "5.0.0"

-Now fetch dependency and build XCFit using.
+Now fetch dependency and build XCFit using

                   $ carthage update --platform iOS

-This will create 'Carthage' directory with built framework.
-We need to manually drag and drop this to our XCUIPoMTest' target build settings.
-On your application targets’ “General” settings tab, in the “Linked Frameworks and Libraries” section, drag and drop each framework you want to use from the Carthage/Build folder on disk.
-On your application targets’ “Build Phases” settings tab, click the “+” icon and choose “New Run Script Phase”.
-Create a Run Script in which you specify your shell (ex: bin/sh), add the following contents to the script area below the shell:
+This will create 'Carthage' directory with built frameworks.
+We need to manually drag and drop this to our `XCUIPoMTest` target build settings.
+On your application target's “General” settings tab, in the “Linked Frameworks and Libraries” section, drag and drop each framework you want to use from the Carthage/Build folder on disk.
+On your application target's “Build Phases” settings tab, click the “+” icon and choose “New Run Script Phase”.
+Create a Run Script in which you specify your shell (ex: bin/sh), and add the following contents to the script area below the shell:

         /usr/local/bin/carthage copy-frameworks

 and add the paths to the frameworks you want to use under “Input Files”, e.g.:

          $(SRCROOT)/Carthage/Build/iOS/XCFit.framework

-Here is Carthage looks like
+The Carthage setup looks like:

 ![image](https://github.com/Shashikant86/xcfitgif/blob/master/XCFit_Carthage.gif)

-You can choose any of the above method but Cocoapods is easy and less manual.
+You can choose any of the above methods, but Cocoapods is easy and less manual.

 ## Import XCFit & Use Predefined Steps

-There are some predefined XCFit steps we can use by importing `XCFit` and extending out test class to `XCFit`.
+There are some predefined XCFit steps we can use by importing `XCFit` and extending our test class to `XCFit`.
 There are plenty of Pre-Defined BDD Style Steps available [here](https://github.com/Shashikant86/XCFit/blob/master/Pre-Defined_Steps/XCFit_Predefined_Steps.md).
-You can use predefined steps wherever they make sense however it's fairly easy to write your own.
+You can use predefined steps wherever they make sense, however it's fairly easy to write your own.

 #### Using Steps inside Protocol Oriented BDD pattern

 You can simply import `XCFit` inside the test class and extend it to XCFit.
 You can also use `Feature+Extensions.swift` to implement or override some steps.
-You can read step by step tutorial on my blog on Protocol-Oriented BDD [here](http://shashikantjagtap.net/introducing-protocol-oriented-bdd-swift-ios-apps/)
+You can read a step-by-step tutorial on my blog on Protocol-Oriented BDD [here](http://shashikantjagtap.net/introducing-protocol-oriented-bdd-swift-ios-apps/)

 #### Using Steps in Page Object Pattern